What Is a Good Customer Effort Score and How Can You Earn One?

-How can a company achieve a good Customer Effort Score?
+How can a company achieve a good customer effort score and why is it crucial for the success of your business?
 Well, let’s look at things from the consumer’s perspective.

 Kevin and Beth are planning their honeymoon to Hawaii and need to choose a travel insurance provider.
 They call Company A and wait on hold for seven minutes before speaking with a customer service representative.

 They explain the reason for their call and are transferred to the appropriate department (on hold for another four minutes).
-The agent asks a series of questions, including dates of travel, destination, dates of birth and some health-related details.
+The agent asks a series of questions, such as:

 The agent provides several options for Kevin and Beth, which they jot down in order to discuss later that day.
 In their discussion, they have a question about a deductible, so they call back but are required to repeat the entire process.